 Bidwell Lore – Jemima Bidwell’s Wedding Pewter

 Welcome to the twelfth week of Bidwell Lore!
 As we learned in the last two issues of Bidwell Lore, Adonijah Bidwell was married three times and his first two wives died when they were still fairly young.
-Sadly we know very little about the day to day lives of these women, but we were very lucky in 2019 to receive a donation of four pieces of pewter that had once been owned by Adonijah’s second wife, and mother of his four children, Jemima Devotion Bidwell.
+Sadly we know very little about the day-to-day lives of these women, but we were very lucky in 2019 to receive a donation of four pieces of pewter that had once been owned by Adonijah’s second wife, and mother of his four children, Jemima Devotion Bidwell.
 We have very few items in the collection that were here when the Bidwell family inhabited the house, so this gift was very special to the Museum.
-Below you will find an essay about the pewter written by Wilma Spice, Jemima’s descendant, and the generous donor of these lovely pieces.
+Below, you will find an essay about the pewter written by Wilma Spice, Jemima’s descendant, and the generous donor of these lovely pieces.

 Jemima Bidwell’s Pewter